-Ross and his wife Sara, who have been married for 17 years, have a nine year old daughter and presently reside in Eagan, Minn.
-A downright sports fanatic, Ross — despite the fact that he has broken more than 20 bones — continues to play hockey a couple times a week.
-He is also an avid golfer and skier, and has run six marathons to-date… still in hot pursuit of that elusive sub-four-hour finishing time.
+Ross and his wife Sara, who met at the University of Minnesota and have been married for 20+ years, have a 12 year old daughter and presently reside in Apple Valley, Minn.
+A downright sports fanatic, Ross — despite the fact that he has broken more than 20 bones — continues to play hockey as much as humanly possible.
+He is also an avid golfer and skier, and has run seven marathons to-date… still in hot pursuit of that elusive sub-four-hour finishing time.

 Ross is extremely proud of the fact that he has worked closely with dozens of charitable, non-profit and philanthropic organizations and events over the past two decades, which have raised millions of dollars for various causes.
 Ross currently serves as the President of the Board of Directors of the Herb Brooks Foundation, a cause that is especially near and dear to his heart.
 Whether its playing in or serving as a corporate sponsor in celebrity golf or hockey tournaments; attending charity galas and balls; donating money or books to fundraising events; or setting up charitable foundations for his many book subjects and clients — Ross believes strongly in giving back.
 As an author and speaker, Ross has donated countless hours to a handful of non-profit charitable organizations, and participated in several strategic fundraising initiatives.